4.5.3. Demo: Data from a Bluesky Post#

 import re #load a "regular expression" library for helping to parse text

-def getATFeedLinkFromURL(url):
+def get_at_post_link_from_url(url):

-match = re.search(r'https://bsky.app/profile/([^/]+)/feed/([^/]+)', url)
+match = re.search(r'https://bsky.app/profile/([^/]+)/post/([^/]+)', url)

 if not match:

-raise ValueError("Invalid Bluesky feed URL format.")
+raise ValueError("Invalid Bluesky post URL format.")

-user_handle, feed_id = match.groups()
+user_handle, post_id = match.groups()

 # Construct the at:// URI

-post_uri = f"at://{did}/app.bsky.feed.generator/{feed_id}"
+post_uri = f"at://{author_profile.did}/app.bsky.feed.post/{post_id}"

 return post_uri